furan917/MageComm/README.md

 The tool can be configured using a yaml or json config file at `/etc/magecomm/`(unix) / `%APPDATA%\magecomm\`(windows)  or by environment variables. lowercase for file based config, uppercase for ENV

+- `MAGECOMM_LOG_PATH`: Path to log file, default: SYSLOG
+- `MAGECOMM_LOG_LEVEL`: Log level, default: WARN, options (TRACE, DEBUG, INFO, WARN, ERROR, FATAL, PANIC)
-- `MAX_OPERATIONAL_CPU_LIMIT`: Maximum CPU limit of system before we defer processing messages, default: 80
+- `MAGECOMM_MAX_OPERATIONAL_CPU_LIMIT`: Maximum CPU limit of system before we defer processing messages, default: 80
-- `MAX_OPERATIONAL_MEMORY_LIMIT`: Maximum memory limit of system before we defer processing messages, default: 80
+- `MAGECOMM_MAX_OPERATIONAL_MEMORY_LIMIT`: Maximum memory limit of system before we defer processing messages, default: 80
-- `ENVIRONMENT`: the environment scope the tool is to work in, Default `default`
+- `MAGECOMM_ENVIRONMENT`: the environment scope the tool is to work in, Default `default`
-- `LISTENERS`: Comma-separated list of queues to listen to
+- `MAGECOMM_LISTENERS`: Comma-separated list of queues to listen to
-- `LISTENER_ENGINE`: Listener engine to use (sqs/rmq), default: sqs
+- `MAGECOMM_LISTENER_ENGINE`: Listener engine to use (sqs/rmq), default: sqs
-- `ALLOWED_MAGERUN_COMMANDS`: Comma-separated list of magerun commands to allow
+- `MAGECOMM_ALLOWED_MAGERUN_COMMANDS ` comma separated list of commands allowed to be run, fallback to in-code list
 - `SQS_AWS_REGION`: AWS region to use for SQS, default: eu-west-1
-- `ALLOWED_MAGERUN_COMMANDS ` comma separated list of commands allowed to be run, fallback to in-code list
 - `DEPLOY_ARCHIVE_PATH` path to the folder that contains the archives which are deployed, default: `/srv/magecomm/deploy/`
 - `DEPLOY_ARCHIVE_LATEST_FILE` Filename of the latest archive (symlink), default: `latest.tar.gz`, if no value is set then MageComm will pick the latest created archive
 - `RMQ_HOST` Default: `localhost`